ABaigashov/astromodel-development/README.md

 ### *run your own local server* ###
 > *!!!
 ATTENTION !!!* <br>
 > If you are running server on your computer you need to close it CORRECTLY.
 When you need <br>
-> to stop server, press 'CTRL' + 'C' ONLY ONSE.  or 'control' + 'C' on MAC).
+> to stop server, press 'CTRL' + 'C' ONLY ONCE. (or 'control' + 'C' on Mac).
 This will take <br>
 > some time, but it's ok.
 If you press this keys one more time, Docker will close faster, <br>
 > but INCORRECTLY.
-You need to press this keys ONLY ONES and WAIT a little bit.
+You need to press this keys ONLY ONCE and WAIT a little bit.
 If you <br>
 > accidentally press this keys twice, you need to run server again and close it CORRECTLY. <br>

 If you need to run server like in our site, you need to use <br>